priyam0k/customer-segmentation/README.md

     ```bash
     jupyter notebook customer_segmentation_analysis.ipynb
     ```
-    This will open the notebook in your browser, allowing you to execute the code cells and view the analysis step-by-step.
+    This will open the notebook in your browser, allowing you to execute the code cells and view the complete analysis.

 ---

 ## 5. Business Impact

-The personas identified in this analysis provide a clear roadmap for strategic business actions:
+The personas developed in this project provide a clear roadmap for data-driven decision-making:

-* **Personalized Marketing:** Develop tailored campaigns that speak to the specific needs of each segment (e.g., wellness programs for Cluster 1, family-focused plans for Cluster 2).
+* **Personalized Marketing:** Craft campaigns that resonate with each persona's unique profile (e.g., wellness incentives for Persona 1, family-oriented benefits for Persona 2).
-* **Improved Retention:** Design proactive retention strategies for the high-value, low-risk customers in Cluster 0.
+* **Strategic Retention:** Develop loyalty programs and proactive outreach for the high-value customers in Persona 0.
-* **Product Development:** Use insights from the segments to create new, relevant insurance products (e.g., affordable entry-level plans for Cluster 3).
+* **Customer Acquisition:** Target Persona 3 with affordable, entry-level products designed to capture long-term value.
-* **Risk Management:** Better understand and price risk by recognizing the distinct characteristics of high-cost segments like Cluster 1.
+* **Risk & Pricing Optimization:** Use the insights from high-risk segments like Persona 1 to inform more accurate underwriting and pricing models.